pha4ge/infrastructure-resources/docs/recommendations.md

 ![service-diagram-20211116-dp](https://github.com/pha4ge/infrastructure-resources/assets/8513746/d0c66464-28ba-4467-8f20-b0a39cc65d5c)
 **Figure 1: Scope of Responsibility** - the scope of what different solutions attempt to solve for the users and admins.
 All infrastructure components (bottom of figure) need to be addressed by some combination of the end-user, system admins, or an external party.
 The degree to which responsibility can be deferred to a third party depends on the solution chosen.
 For example, on the IaaS level, a research group will also need to provide their own solution for orchestrating infrastructure (including software installation, selecting and installing a pipeline executor and installing pipelines), which would be solved via SaaS.
 Thus, selecting a lower level of abstraction introduces additional flexibility with the burden of additional complexity for the users.

-### Where the analysis is run: Physical location of computing

-Solutions may employ on premises hardware, shared/collaborator hardware, commercially rented cloud hardware, or a mix of all three.

-> [!WARNING]
-> TO DO -- write this section, doesn't have to be long

 ### How the analysis is run: Managing bioinformatic compute workflows